ampproject/amp-toolbox/optimize/README.md

 `

-// Additional options can be passed as the second argument const ssrHtml = ampSSR.transformHtml(originalHtml, {
+// Additional options can be passed as the second argument const ssrHtml = ampOptimize.transformHtml(originalHtml, {
   ampUrl: 'canonical.amp.html'
 });